NFRP/Matra: Grants for strengthening democracy and the rule of law in Europe

 Strengthening democracy and the rule of law

-• tackling corruption and organised crime;
+• tackle corruption and organised crime;

-• reforming the judiciary and civil service;
+• reform the judiciary and civil service;

-• strengthening the democratic party system.
+• strengthen the party system.

-Which countries qualify for Matra funding?
+What countries qualify for Matra funding?

 The following countries qualify for Matra funding.